asrithp244/Go2-Resilient-Inspector/HAL_DESIGN.md

 Note: this is the physical TF tree champ uses for locomotion. `mission_bt_node`'s own patrol navigation reads `/odom/ground_truth` directly rather than consuming this tree, and the project's own `ekf_filter_node` (robot_localization) runs with `publish_tf: false` so it doesn't touch this transform at all.
 See the main README for that distinction.

-No loops.
-Every frame has exactly one parent.
-Verified against `ros2 run tf2_tools view_frames`.

-Note: this is the physical TF tree champ uses for locomotion. `mission_bt_node`'s own patrol navigation reads `/odom/ground_truth` directly rather than consuming this tree, and the project's own `ekf_filter_node` (robot_localization) runs with `publish_tf: false` so it doesn't touch this transform at all.
-See the main README for that distinction.

 ---